yahoo/fili/docs/troubleshooting.md

 GET http://localhost:9998/v1/data/wikipedia/day?metrics=added&dateTime=2000-01-01/3000-01-01&format=debug
 ```

 This lets you see the exact query which would have been sent to Druid.
-[See the Druid Querying Docs][druid-docs]
+[See the Druid Querying Docs][druid-docs].

 [druid-docs]: http://druid.io/docs/latest/querying/querying.html
 [fili-logging]: contributing/logging-guidelines.md
+[dimension-loading]: setup.md#dimension-loading
+[non-loaded-dimensions]: setup.md#non-loaded-dimensions